tmobile/magentaA11y/_checklist-web/modal-dialog.md

   arrow keys: |
     Content within the dialog is browsed in logical order
   tab: |
-    Focus visibly moves within the dialog, starting with the first interactive control (typically close button)
+    Focus visibly moves to interactive controls in the dialog, starting with the first interactive control (typically close button)
   escape: |
     The dialog closes and returns focus to the button that launched it
   space: |